pwittchen/interview-questions/README.md

 Contributing
 ------------

-If you want to improve existing lists or add another list, feel free to create Pull Request!
+If you want to improve existing lists or add another list, feel free to create a Pull Request!